Rellikeht/dotfiles/.vim/keys.md

 # About

+I tried to balance ergonomy and logic while providing maximum functionality with keybindings.
+This results in partial preservation of logic and very imperfect ergonomy.

+## File

 This file is trial to describe all mappings and keep available keys in one place.

 With hundreds of mappings it may be necessary.

-Not very accurate, at least for now.
+All of this isn't very accurate and updated, at least for now.

 # Unused keys